Lizoug/Outfit-Recommender/frontend/streamlit/readme.md

 1. Create a dummy folder on your desktop

-2. Click the folder and left click to git bash into the folder "Git Bash here"
+2. Click the folder and left click to git bash into the folder<br> "Git Bash here"

-3. Clone this repository by running this code: git clone https://github.com/Lizoug/Outfit-Recommender.git
+3. Clone this repository by running this code:<br>
+   git clone https://github.com/Lizoug/Outfit-Recommender.git

 4. You can now close the bash terminal and open the command prompt

-5. Enter the frontend directory by running this code : cd Desktop/dummy_folder_name/Outfit-Recommender/frontend/streamlit
+5. Enter the frontend directory by running this code :<br>
+   cd Desktop/dummy_folder_name/Outfit-Recommender/frontend/streamlit<br>
+   (Remember to replace dummy_folder_name with your actual dummy folder name)

-6. Run our application website locally by running this code : streamlit run draft.py
+6. Run our application website locally by running this code :<br>
+   streamlit run draft.py